outdreamer/build-a-cure/docs/tasks/function_to_do.md

                   - the overlap of these symmetry & peak structures aligns with the 'two opposing interactive forces having different power' and the standard x^2 change type, where y increases exponentially (with 'componding' change) in a way that reflects the physical process of momentum creating compounding change (the change type of 'change creating an increase in change')
                   - squaring a number produces a change type progression (increasing increasing change in y => high increasing change in y) that has a structural similarity to 'interactive opposing forces without other interference/neutralizing structures'
                     - where the 'change type progression' is: 'constant positive change in x' => 'high increasing change in y => decreasing increasing change in y => increasing decreasing change in y => high decreasing change in y'
-            - this is ignoring spin & other variables which would add movement in dimension z
+            - this is ignoring spin & other variables which may add movement in dimension z

-      - the 'gravity' variable isnt specified in the original variables (x,y values) of the data set, but can be inferred by the slowing change rate on the upward slope
+      - the 'gravity' variable isnt specified in the original variables (x,y) values of the data set, but can be inferred by the slowing change rate on the upward slope
         - meaning: some 'structure' is 'interfering' with an 'increase in upward change' and 'constant upward change', which 'opposes' the 'initial change type' of 'upward change'

       - why are direction of movement x and vertical movement y related at all (or specifically in this way, where a change in x applied to itself can adjacently produce a change y) bc they are: